JUTA TAKAHASHI OFFICIAL WEBSITE

 Awesome ambient space music.
 Period.
 I mean, seriously.
 You can't go wrong.

-"Hymn" is currently available as factory-pressed (glassmastered) CD.
+"Hymn" is currently available as factory-pressed (glassmastered) CD and vinyl LP.

 Original release (LR007): CD-R (officially sold out)